sophiacofone/valorant_omnic/win_loss/win_loss.md

 |   ally1_post_spike_total_health_loss          |   0.7024308528414130   |
 |   opponent1_pre_spike_deaths                  |   0.6753087258632680   |

-Different to the analysis above, we see deaths/not dying as the best thing to focus on.
-However, we do see some ability use here. guns, ammo, abilites, POST SPIKE DAMAGE, POST SPIKE ELIMS, ELIMS,
+Here, we see some differences.
+Deaths/health is still the highest, but we starat to see ammo, gun usage, ability usage, and elims.

 ####  What should player's focus on to win a round of Valorant?: Pre vs Post Spike plant

-##### Top 20 important features combined: Pre-Spike
+##### Metrics
 | Metric         | Result   |
 | -------------- | -------- |
 | Train Accuracy | 91%      |
 | Test Accuracy  | 91%      |
 | Train F1       | 91%      |
 | Test F1        | 91%      |
+##### Top 20 important features combined: Pre-Spike
 | Feature                                        | Coef                    |
 | ---------------------------------------------- | ----------------------- |
 |   ally1_post_spike_deaths                      |   -1.6703996301272200   |